markusmoenig/SignedLua/README.md

 builder.height = 4.6
 builder:build((function(cmd, column, row)
     --[[ When building the wall this function is called with the modeling command and the brick column and row number of the current brick.
-We can use the modeling command to modify any aspect of the shape on a per brick basis.
+We can use the modeling command to modify any aspect of the shape or material on a per brick basis.
     Here we slightly rotate the brick randomly around the Y axis to make it look a bit less uniform, modify it's color randomly a bit and set its roughness and specular options.
     --]]
     local rotation = cmd:getVec3("rotation")